 If you can, use a credit card as opposed to a debit card.

 There are laws to limit your liability for fraudulent credit card charges, but you may not have the same level of protection for your debit cards.
 Additionally, because a debit card draws money directly from your bank account, unauthorized charges could leave you with insufficient funds to pay other bills.
+Also use a credit card when using a payment gateway such as PayPal, Google Wallet, or Apple Pay.

-Check your credit card and bank statements for any fraudulent charges.
-Immediately notify your bank or financial institution and local law enforcement.
+You'll likely make more purchases over the holiday season, be sure to check your credit card and bank statements for any fraudulent charges frequently.
+Immediately notify your bank or financial institution.

 Be wary of emails requesting personal information.

 Attackers may attempt to gather information by sending emails requesting that you confirm purchase or account information.
 Legitimate businesses will not solicit this type of information through email.
 Do not provide sensitive information through email.

-If you receive a suspicious email that you think may be a phishing scam, you can report it at https://www.us-cert.gov/ report-phishing.
+If you receive a suspicious email that you think may be a phishing scam, you can report it at: cisa.gov/uscert/report-phishing